-Figure 2.5: First 10 values of the response variable

 Here, we have selected a couple of series (that is, columns) from our DataFrame: the EDUCATION feature we've been discussing, and the response variable.
 Then we selected the first 10 elements of each, and finally used the .values method to return NumPy arrays.
 Also notice that we used the .reshape method to reshape the features.
-Scikit-learn expects that the first dimension (that is, the number of rows) of the array of features will be the number of samples, so we needed to make that reshaping for X, but not for y.
+Scikit-learn expects that the first dimension (that is, the number of rows) of the array of features will be equal to the number of samples, so we need to make that reshaping for X, but not for y.
 The –1 in the first positional argument of .reshape means to make the output array shape flexible in that dimension, according to how much data goes in.
 Since we just have a single feature in this example, we specified the number of columns as the second argument, 1, and let the –1 argument indicate that the array should "fill up" along the first dimension with as many elements as necessary to accommodate the data, in this case 10 elements.
-Note that while we've extracted the data in to NumPy arrays to show how this can be done, it's also possible to use pandas series as input to scikit-learn.
+Note that while we've extracted the data in to NumPy arrays to show how this can be done, it's also possible to use pandas series as direct input to scikit-learn.

 Let's now use this data to fit our logistic regression.
 This is accomplished with just one line: